 Scenario #1: If the person is enthusiastic and interested in what you have to say.

 Of course, this is the best possible scenario.
-If your neighbor’s response to the neighborhood program is enthusiastic you may want to ask him or her to get involved in ways that go beyond attending a meeting.
-For example, perhaps s/he could help you plan or host an event, meet other neighbors, or work with you on a neighborhood roster.
-Use his or her interest and skills/abilities as an opportunity to get a deeper level of involvement that makes the work of your neighborhood easier.
+If your neighbor’s response to the neighborhood program is enthusiastic you may want to ask them to get involved in ways that go beyond attending a meeting.
+For example, perhaps they could help you plan or host an event, meet other neighbors, or work with you on a neighborhood roster.
+Use their interest and skills/abilities as an opportunity to get a deeper level of involvement that makes the work of your neighborhood easier.

 Scenario #2: If the person is open but hesitant.

-This may mean that the person may not know much about what your role is as a neighborhood leader and what you might be expecting of him or her.
+This may mean that the person may not know much about what your role is as a neighborhood leader and what you might be expecting of them.
 If you have your ID card it would be good to show this to your neighbor to help establish your credibility.
-After explaining your role as the BAT Leader and the things you are planning for the neighborhood, it’s important to let your neighbor know that he or she does not need to commit to anything s/he doesn’t want to.
-You might end your conversation by asking the person if there’s anything s/he would like to see happen in the neighborhood or if s/he has any questions or concerns about this program that you can address.
+After explaining your role as the BAT Leader and the things you are planning for the neighborhood, reassure them that they can be as involved as they want to be.
+You might end your conversation by asking if there’s anything they would like to see happen in the neighborhood or if they have any questions or concerns about this program that you can address.
 You may want to leave a flyer or letter which reinforces the information you’ve discussed as well as your contact information.

 Scenario #3: The person is clearly not interested.

-If you have a neighbor who clearly wants to be left alone, it’s important to respect his/her right to privacy.
-Before ending the conversation, however, you might ask if there are any future programs s/he would want more information about or conditions or emergencies (for example, an earthquake) in which connection to the neighborhood would be useful.
-If s/he says yes, you have an opening for future involvement and you and your neighbor can decide together how best to proceed.
-If s/he says no, respect your neighbor’s wishes knowing that s/he may change his mind in the future.
+If you have a neighbor who clearly wants to be left alone, it’s important to respect their right to privacy.
+Before ending the conversation, you might ask if there are any future programs they would want more information about or conditions or emergencies (for example, an earthquake) in which connection to the neighborhood would be useful.
+If they say yes, you have an opening for future involvement and you and your neighbor can decide together how best to proceed.
+If they say no, respect your neighbor’s wishes knowing that they may change their mind in the future.

 Scenario #4: The person doesn’t speak English well.